adambard/learnxinyminutes-docs/rst.html.markdown

 Subtitles with dashes
 ---------------------

-And sub-subtitles with tilde
+And sub-subtitles with tildes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can  put text in *italic* or in **bold**, you can "mark" text as code with double backquote ``: ``print()``.

-Lists are as simple as markdown:
+Lists are as simple as in Markdown:

 - First item
 - Second item